-Some people never receive a diagnosis before coming to physical therapy and simply present with symptoms.
+Some people never receive a diagnosis before coming to physical therapy and simply present with pelvic floor symptoms.
 This is not a problem, as our therapist will be able to evaluate and treat based on your presentation and will refer you to an MD if she deems necessary.
-Many symptoms overlap with other orthopedic issues and in order for a comprehensive and effective treatment, it’s imperative to get to the root of the problem.
+Many symptoms overlap with other orthopedic issues and in order for a comprehensive and effective pelvic floor treatment, it’s imperative to get to the root of the problem.
 With experience as an orthopedic physical therapist for over 6 years, Diana is confident she can provide the care it takes to solve the complexities of some of these issues.
-For a more detailed description of symptoms and diagnoses, please click on the links for the following pages.
+For a more detailed description of pelvic floor symptoms and diagnoses, please click on the links for the following pages.

 - Coccyx & Tailbone Pain

 - Low Back & Sacroiliac (SI) Joint Pain